Interim Operating and Transition Plan

 -

-Remote Hearing Planning Conference.
-If deemed necessary by SOAH, by motion of the parties or sua sponte, the judge may request or require certain participants to confer prior to any preliminary hearing or hearing on the merits, for the purposes of determining or discussing:
+Prehearing Planning Conference.
+If deemed necessary by SOAH, by motion of the parties, or sua sponte, the judge may request or require certain participants to confer prior to any preliminary hearing, hearing on the merits, or mediation for the purposes of determining or discussing:

 c. requirements for court reporters, language interpreters, audio or visual technology, or special accessibility needs;